andrejlukic/nlp-opinion-mining/README.md

 ### Evaluating results of the baseline model

 The baseline model is simple, however it should offer some point of comparison.
 When evaluating the results, each mined feature is compared to the list of features in the annotated dataset.
 The evaluation is first done on the complete list of features and then also in the per-review basis.
+The mined features have to exactly match the annotated features, otherwise it does not count.
+This reduces the success of the model somewhat since there are many occasions where word order is inverted and thus the recall is lower as

 #### Feature mining evaluation

-In the feature mining phase the baseline model doesn't very well which was somewhat expected.
-Here only unigram nouns are considered, not even noun phrases and ignoring any deeper relationships between words.
-Focus was only on the term frequency / inverse document frequency.
-The highest recall is at 10% for the Canon G3.
+In the feature mining phase the baseline model didn't do very well which was somewhat expected.
+Here only unigram nouns are considered, not even noun phrases and any deeper relationships between words were ignored.
+The focus was solely on the term frequency / inverse document frequency.

-Even here interestingly a notable difference was achieved just by fiddling around with the cutoff values - below the difference between ignoring terms appearing in more than 95% of documents / less than 10% and the best performing values of 80% / 3% resulting in more than double true positives and also more false positives.
+Even here interestingly a notable difference was achieved just by fiddling around with the cutoff values for the TFIDF matrix - below the difference between ignoring terms appearing in more than 95% of documents / less than 10% and the best performing values of 80% / 3% resulting in more than double true positives and also more false positives.

+TFIDF max_df=0.95, min_df=0.1

 |	Name	|	TP	|	FN	|	FP	|	Recall	|	Precision	|	F-score	|
 |:---|:---:|:---:|:---:|:---:|:---:|:---:|